Where is the serial number on my machine?

 How do you pull apart the swivels?
 Please explain the procedure

-The swivels are serviceable, please see the tech bulletin no. Xxx on our website for comprehensive instructions.
-(Add link)
+The swivels are serviceable, please see the Swivel Rebuild Instructions provided on our website for comprehensive instructions.

 Do we rebuild hydraulic cylinders?